2021 Annual Salary, Salary Range, and Highest Paying States

 |Highest (Top 10%)||$64||$133,170|

 |Middle (Mid 50%)||$50||$104,040|

 Highest paying states

-Another simple way to boost your pay as A Nuclear Reactor Operator is to move to a higher paying state.
-However moving to a higher paying state like NY doesn’t mean you will make more overall.
-This is because the expenses at NY may be 2x higher than where you are currently living at right now.
+Another simple way to increase your salary as a Nuclear Power Reactor Operator is to move to a higher paying state.
+However moving to a higher paying state like NY doesn’t guarantee that you will make more because the expenses at NY might be much higher than where you are currently living at right now.

-According to the BLS, the highest paid / most successful Nuclear Reactor Operators are in the states of NY, MD, CA, MI and TN.
-The average salary in NY is $104430.
+According to BLS, the highest paid Nuclear Reactor Operators are in the states of NY, TN, NC, IL and LA.